How to check for testicular cancer

 Where to find support

 Getting medical treatment is only part of living with and getting over testicular cancer.
 Cancer is big, and you deserve all the support you need.
 You might want to talk to a mental health professional or other men in the same situation as you, or you might need financial and legal advice.
-There is a range of organisations you can turn to for help, including:
+There is a range of organizations you can turn to for help, including:

 Movember – a movement dedicated to improving men’s health, particularly mental health and health issues regarding prostate cancer and testicular cancer.

 Testicular Cancer Society – A nonprofit raising awareness, promoting self-examination, and helping survivors and caregivers navigate and unite via a community.